 Our services and amenities include:

-• At this time, all transportation has been suspended but normally we provide scheduled transportation for shopping, medical and dental appointments, banking, church, etc.
+• We provide scheduled transportation for shopping, medical and dental appointments, banking, church, etc.

 • Access to a wide variety of small group classes, cultural events and fitness opportunities.

 • 24-hour staffing and a security and emergency response system.

 • Concierge who can provide information on a wide variety of services including assistance with personal care, shopping services, and other support for you and your family.

 • Utilities, including cable, included in your rent.

 Read more about our services and amenities here.